macrobiotus/mouse_mating/README.md

   * [x] use conditional AICs to inpect models - lines `547` and `580`
   * [x] plot the best models using ggplot
   * [x] basic modelling script done - now needs to be cleaned and expanded to answer the question posed in the introduction

 * commit `d5871657c9665c01aa421bb58015cb6dbb77635c`
 * created `main_analysis.R` for refining lme4 solution and starts answering questions
 * commit `d5871657c9665c01aa421bb58015cb6dbb77635c`
 * [x] in `main_analysis.R`
   * added more model fomulae with dietary interactions
   * re-sorted modelling table - about to delete models
+  * commit `8fe8a92c37807244ed2729c3a437d9a80b11bf37`
+* updated plotting

 ## Todo queue

 * [ ] in `inspect_data.R`
-  * expand script to answer questions
+  * [ ] find mothers with weight loss
+  * [ ] add weight loss as factor to modelling data
+  * [ ] sort models sytematically
+  * [ ] build and re-evaluate models with reagrds to maternal weight loss
+  * [ ] build and re-evaluate models with reagrds to sex-sepecific weight gain
-  * [ ] plot random-conditioned fixed effects using the  `effects` package - **not used so far but added notes**
+  * [ ] to understand effect of polynomials - plot random-conditioned fixed effects using the `effects` package
-  * [ ] list variance explained by factors - as per [web page](https://github.com/timnewbold/MResEcologicalModelling/blob/4adab861b41934e460f1a3f9bad17a4398acb068/1StatisticalModels/WorkshopExercises.md) in Zotero.
-  * [ ] clean and structure code for export
+  * [ ] sort script for rendering
-  * [ ] answer questions

 * in manuscript
   * add methods